High-speed rail in the United Kingdom: Future trains

 After units such as the Intercity 125 were retired, GWR replaced them with Class 800 and Class 802 Hitachi units.
-LNER replaced their units with Class 800 and Class 802 units.
+LNER replaced their units with Class 800 and Class 801 units.
 East Midlands Railway replaced theirs with Class 180 units, as an interim solution until Class 810 units are built.

-Avanti West Coast are replacing their Class 220 and Class 221 Bombardier Voyagers with new Hitachi Class 805 and Class 807 units.
+Avanti West Coast have replaced their Class 221 Bombardier Voyagers with new Hitachi Class 805 and Class 807 units.
+The Class 805 units have entered service, and the Class 221 units are fully removed from service.

 TransPennine Express decided to move from operating commuter trains to high speed trains, with Class 802 and Class 397 units coming in.
-These units allowed TransPennine to begin services up the East Coast Main Line to Edinburgh from Manchester Piccadilly.
+These units allowed TransPennine Express to begin services up the East Coast Main Line to Edinburgh from Manchester Piccadilly.

-Lumo is a new operator that will commence in October 2021.
-It will operate Class 803s built by Hitachi up the East Coast Main Line from London Kings Cross to Edinburgh Waverley.

-High Speed 2 will have some new trains.
+High Speed 2 will have new rolling stock.
 The bidding process included Alstom, CAF, Hitachi, Siemens and Talgo.
-In December 2021, the contract for HS2 rolling stock was awarded to a joint venture between Hitachi Rail and Alstom, for a development of the Zefiro 300.
+In December 2021, the contract for HS2 rolling stock was awarded to a joint venture between Hitachi and Alstom, for a development of the Zefiro 300.